David Meyler: International career

 Meyler made his international debut in Cork for the Republic of Ireland U21 team in a 1–1 draw against Germany in February 2009.
 He had been selected for the Republic of Ireland senior squad when his first knee injury struck, forcing him to withdraw.

 On 1 September 2012, Meyler was called up to the Republic of Ireland senior squad.
 He had been called up to the squad as a replacement for Darron Gibson who took a break from international football following Ireland's disappointing Euro 2012 campaign.
 He made his senior international debut in a 4–1 win over Oman at Craven Cottage on 11 September 2012.
 He represented the national team at 2016 European Championship, where they lost to France in round of 16.

+Coaching career

+On 6 March 2023, Meyler joined the academy staff at Hull City as a casual Under-15s coach.
+In July 2024 he was promoted to assistant manager of the club's U18 side.
+On 30 May 2025, he was named assistant manager of League of Ireland club Cork City under newly appointed manager Gerard Nash.
+In June 2026, Meyler left Cork City to return to Hull City, taking up a coaching position with their U21 side.